Radical Operations

 Adding, subtracting, and multiplying expressions that contain radicals.
 Like terms (same radicand) can be combined for addition and subtraction; for multiplication, use \sqrt{a} \cdot \sqrt{b} = \sqrt{ab}.

-Why is Radical Operations important?
+What is the Radical Operations formula?

 How Radical Operations Connects to Other Ideas